milaboratory/docs/docs/mixcr/guides/nebnext-bcr.md

 On the scheme bellow you can see structure of cDNA library.
 UMI is located in the first 17 bp of R2, followed by 7 to 10 bp occurred in the process of template switching (TS).

 ???
-"The set of primers used in NEBNext® Immune Sequencing Kit"
+"The set of primers used in NEBNext® Immune Sequencing Kits.
+The list includes primers for human and mice bcr and tcr kits."
     === "Human"
         ```shell
         >Human-IGHM